-It’s kind of a fairness doctrine.
+It’s a kind of fairness doctrine.
 A debtor cannot be harassed all his life for a debt he could not pay.
-After all even a creditor takes a risk if he does not take the full payment right away.
+After all, even a creditor risks if he does not take the full payment immediately.
 As the debt gets older, circumstances change, documents are lost and important evidence can be misinterpreted.
 The objective is to encourage diligent collections while evidence is available and fresh.
 Considering all these factors, the Statute of Limitations came into existence.

 Are you looking for a collection agency?
 Get in touch with us by visiting our “Contact us” section.